Foundation for the Administration of Triodos Bank Shares

 Board of SAAT

+Willem Lageweg is member of the Supervisory Board of Stichting Triodos Holding.
+He holds a number of administrative, supervisory and advisory positions, including at Transition Coalition Food, Louis Bolk Institute, SIB Kenya, Friends of the Maasia and Max Havelaar.
 Willem Lageweg was CEO of MVO Netherlands, a centre of excellence which encourages corporate social responsibility among companies until July 2016.
 Prior to that he worked for Rabobank Netherlands where he held various positions such as spokesperson & Communications Director, Director of Cooperation and Project Director for Major Cities.
 He began his career at the National Cooperative Council for Agriculture and Horticulture.
-Currently he holds a number of administrative, supervisory and advisory positions, including at Transition Coalition Food, Louis Bolk Institute, SIB Kenya, Close the Gap, Institute for Positive Health and Platform Integrity and Business Ethics.

-Willem Lageweg was first appointed in 2016 and his present term expires in 2020.
-He is of Dutch nationality and owns 183 Triodos Bank depository receipts.
+Willem Lageweg was first appointed in 2016 and his present term expires in 2022.
+He is of Dutch nationality and owns 192 Triodos Bank N.V. depository receipts.

 Koen Schoors (1968)

-Koen Schoors is full professor of economics at Ghent University.
+Koen Schoors is member of the Supervisory Board of Stichting Triodos Holding.
+He is professor of economics at Ghent University.
 His research focuses on banking and finance, law and economics, development economics, institutional economics and complexity.
-At Ghent University he is the current head of the Department of General Economics and of the newly founded Russia platform.
-Outside Ghent University he is Chair of the Board of Gigarant and Trividend and is also a member of the Board of the Cooperative firm Energent, and of the social-artistic collective Bij de Vieze Gasten.
+At Ghent University he is the current head of the newly founded Russia platform.
+Outside Ghent University Koen Schoors is Chair of the Board of Gigarant (loan guarantees) and Trividend (social investment fund) and is also a member of the Board of the Cooperative firm Energent (sustainable energy), and of the social-artistic collective Bij de Vieze Gasten.
 He also acted as an expert for the Fortis Commission of the Federal Parliament, the Dexia Commission of the Flemish Parliament and the G1000.
 He actively participates in the policy debate, via colloquia, debate evenings, public lectures, columns, commentaries and interviews.

 Mercedes Valcarcel (1968)

-Mercedes Valcarcel is Managing Director in Fundación Tomillo and professor in economics in UNED (Spanish on-line public university) focused on social finance and social impact assessment.
-Fundación Tomillo aims to contribute to social improvement and development of the individual and works for a change in our society by helping people at risk of exclusion to improve their situation and their community.
-She is member of the Spanish Social Investments Association (Spainsif) and member the Board of Directors of Fundacion Daniel & Nina Carasso.
+Mercedes Valcarcel is Managing Director in Fundación Generation, Experts Forum’s member of the Santalucía Institute (Spanish insurance company) for supporting them on sustainability and professor in economics in UNED (Spanish on-line public university) focused on social finance and social impact assessment.
 In the last years she participated in European Commission advisory groups on social entrepreneurship and on innovation.

 Previously, for 10 years, Mercedes Valcarcel held various management positions in a public foundation in charge of promoting employment in small and medium-sized enterprises (SME).
 Before that, she worked for 14 years in the financial sector in internal audit, consultancy and financial departments of various European banks and venture capital companies, such as Sepides, Najeti, SCR, Banco Espirito Santo and Deloitte.